-How to use the Steam Deck UI on your gaming PC
+How to get the Steam Deck UI on your gaming PC

 - Via the beta participation drop-down select "Steam Beta Update"

-- Click ok
+- Click OK.

 - Steam will then restart and update

-You're not quite there yet, there's one other step you need to go through in order to get the Steam Deck UI on your desktop.
+You're not quite there yet.
+There's one more step you need to go through to get the Steam Deck UI on your desktop.
 This involves editing your Steam launch shortcut to add an extra parameter to it.
-In order to do that:
+This might sound a bit daunting, but don't worry.
+We're only making one small change, which poses no risk to your computer.
+To do that:

 - Right-click on your Steam shortcut (whether on your desktop or taskbar)